Indian Health Service: Current issues

 Life expectancy for Native Americans is approximately 4.5 years less than the general population of the United States (73.7 years versus 78.1 years).
 Native communities face higher rates of chronic diseases like cancer, diabetes, and kidney disease.
 This is contributed to by the lack of public health infrastructure as well as the considerable distance to healthcare facilities for rural residents.

 In 2013, the IHS experienced funding cuts of $800 million, representing a substantial percentage of its budget.
 Over the past twenty years, the gap between spending on federally recognized American Indian/Alaska Natives and spending on Medicare beneficiaries has grown eightfold.
 This inequity has a large impact on service rationing, health disparities and life expectancy, and can lead to preventive services being neglected.
 Other issues that have been highlighted as challenges to improving health outcomes are social inequities such as poverty and unemployment, cross-cultural communication barriers, and limited access to care.

 Data from the 2014 National Emergency Department Inventory survey showed that only 85% of the 34 IHS respondents had continuous physician coverage.
 Of these 34 sites, only 4 sites utilized telemedicine while a median of just 13% of physicians were board certified in emergency medicine.
 The majority of IHS emergency department from the survey reported operating at or over capacity.
 Tribal reservations are often sequestered in unfavorable and isolated locations.

-According to a study of provider vacancies in the IHS, conducted by the Department of Health and Human Services (2016), about half of the clinics studied identified their remote location as a large obstacle for hiring and retaining staff.
+According to a 2016 study of provider vacancies in the IHS, conducted by the Department of Health and Human Services, about half of the clinics studied identified their remote location as a large obstacle for hiring and retaining staff.
 Issues surrounding isolation, lack of shopping centers, schools, and entertainment also dissuades providers from moving to these areas.
 Such vacancies lead to cutting of patient services, delays in treatment, and negative effects on employee morale.
-Studies show that such problems surrounding Native Americans and reservation inequality may be addressed by growing a Native American healthcare workforce.
+A 2021 study found that such problems surrounding Native Americans and reservation inequality may be addressed by growing a Native American healthcare workforce.

 Since its beginnings in 1955, the IHS has been criticized by those it serves in medical deserts and by public officials.

-Individuals who are not of citizens of federally recognized tribe or who live in urban areas may have trouble accessing the services of the IHS.
+Individuals who are not citizens of federally recognized tribes or who live in urban areas may have trouble accessing the services of the IHS.